smart-data-models/data-models/agile-standardization-principles.md

 Models should be self-contained where possible.
 A model referencing another model which references another model may be ontologically correct, but real world use cases prefer to access their data from a single location if possible

 ## 6. Sustainability is key
 The last principle is that of continuity.
 The agile standardization initiative shall only create models with continuous use and improvement in mind - this is not a "one and done" project-driven effort.
-Therefore, sustainability mechanism should be in place to allow for the modification of the model as the market changes.
+Therefore, a sustainability mechanism should be in place to allow for the modification of the model as the market changes.

 Alberto Abella